SD › Toronto Best Time to Visit

 Toronto Events and Festivals

 - New Year’s Day – New Year’s Day is a public holiday in Toronto, and throughout the country, which means government offices, banks and the post office will be closed, although many attractions, malls and restaurants remain open.
 You can explore the Toronto Zoo, Ripley’s Aquarium, the Ontario Science Centre, the Royal Ontario Museum and the Art Gallery of Ontario.
 One of the most popular things for locals to do, is to plunge themselves into the icy waters of Lake Ontario as part of the “Polar Bear Club,” celebrating the upcoming year.
 If you aren’t up for that yourself, you can always watch the fun – most years it includes other festivities too, like live music.

 - Long Winter – Every year on a Saturday in mid-January at the Great Wall, this event features an array of art-based performances and exhibits that include some of the finest musicians, dancers, artists and speakers.

 - WinterCity Festival – The WinterCityFestival is actually three festivals in one, taking place over 14 days starting in late January.
-In 2017, it will run from January 27 to February 10.
 It includes Winterlicious, a culinary celebration offering a variety of experiences like cooking classes and demonstrations, dinner theater, tastings and pairings, and intimate chef dinners.
 The WOW!
 Series features open-air theater, dance and chef demonstrations, all paired with live music from every genre.
 Finally, the Warm Up Series takes place at indoor venues across downtown Toronto featuring multi-media events and performances with a range of events for both families and more mature audiences.